If a pothole injury has set you back, we'll help you move forward

 To help show the position of the defect in its location take photographs from several angles.

 Pavements and highways are not expected to be totally smooth and level and there is often leeway for uneven pavements.
-A ‘depth of trip' of at least 2cm is actionable; so obtain measurements of length, depth and width where practicable.
+A ‘depth of trip' of at least 2cm is usually actionable; so obtain measurements of length, depth and width where practicable.

 Take contact details of any witnesses to the accident.
 They may be able to provide evidence should the need arise to make a claim.